Devices and Digital Parents with Young Children

 Strategies for Digital Parents with Young Children

-If there is digital devices in your young children’s lives there has to be boundaries and limitations set.
+If there are digital devices in your young children’s lives there have to be boundaries and limitations set.

 1. Set Clear Boundaries and Time Limits